 Skip to Content

-The Wildfire Adapted Project is funded by two FEMA Hazard Mitigation Grant Program (HMGP) award totalling $9.2 million (2020 & 2021).
-It is one of the first county-wide pilots to pair free wildfire assessments with future homeowner rebates-delivered in two phases.
+The Wildfire Adapted Project is funded by two FEMA Hazard Mitigation Grant Program (HMGP) awards totalling $9.2 million (2020 & 2021).

-The program targets 14 priority areas selected for high wildfire hazard, population density, and local fire-district input.
+The program targets 14 project areas selected for high wildfire hazard, population density, local fire-district input, and other factors.

 Services Include: